Send the link below via email or IMCopy

 How might a sporting club or organisation disadvantage people's access to sport?

 Some clubs or schools might disadvantage people whose needs are different from the majority of society.
 This could happen through discriminatory rules or regulations, such as dress codes, membership rights, or even allocation of facility use.
-Think about the priority given to futsal and Senior PE classes here at school... who does this disadvantage?
+Think about the priority given to Senior PE classes here at school... who does this disadvantage?

 In primary schools participation is encouraged through the curriculum, whereas in secondary schools students tend to have already had socialisation experiences through sport or exercise outside of school.
 (This means they have already decided on the value of sport.)
 In some schools, sport is a highly valued part of the school's culture.
 This can be seen through investment in facilities, pages or photos in school year books, special awards, different shirts or bags, honour pockets on blazers, and the display of trophies.